QAnon on the ballot: Six GOP-endorsed Minnesota candidates back conspiracy theory

 Earlier this year, according to images reviewed by the Star Tribune, Buria tweeted multiple references to QAnon.
 She tweeted a May 30 report from a QAnon site purporting to show "Black Patriots" protecting a lone police officer from "Antifa Terrorists."
 In April, she retweeted a woman who wrote "If only people knew how many Satanists are actually in the government" and "Pedophilia is going to bring the whole house of cards down."

-Elizabeth Bangert, who owns a child-care business in St. Peter, frequently posts videos recorded from inside her vehicle to her Minnesota Citizen Lobbyist page on Facebook.
-Bangert has also shared posts in support of QAnon and “the great awakening” on the social media platform, according to a screenshot of her personal account shared with the Star Tribune.
+Elizabeth Bangert, a child-care center owner running for the state Senate in the Mankato area, frequently posts videos recorded from inside her vehicle to her Minnesota Citizen Lobbyist page on Facebook.
+Bangert has also shared posts in support of QAnon and "the great awakening" on the social media platform, according to a screenshot of her personal account shared with the Star Tribune.
 About a dozen of the 56 accounts she follows on Twitter allude to QAnon.

 Bangert did not respond to requests for comment.
 In her Facebook videos, references to human trafficking — a frequent theme of QAnon messaging — are prevalent.